SagarJoshi73249/SagarJoshi73249.github.io/_pages/index.md

 Beyond engineering, I love working on **hands-on projects**—whether it’s building a smart system, prototyping a new mechanism, or optimizing an existing design.
 There’s something incredibly rewarding about turning an abstract idea into something tangible.
 I believe the best solutions emerge at the crossroads of **technical expertise, creativity, and curiosity**.

 ### **Currently Looking for Full-Time Opportunities**
-I am actively seeking **full-time positions in Robotics and Mechanical Engineering**, where I can apply my skills in **robotics, automation, and mechatronics** to real-world challenges.
+I am actively seeking **full-time positions in Robotics and Mechanical Engineering**, where I can apply my skills in **robotics, automation, and manufacturing** to real-world challenges.
 If you're looking for someone who brings a mix of **technical expertise, problem-solving skills, and a passion for innovation**, let’s connect!

 ## **Education**
 - **University of Southern California, Los Angeles**